dimitardimitrov/radium/README.md

   2. Change the value of RODIUM_USER_BLOCK variable to 1 or remove the variable completely:

         RODIUM_USER_BLOCK=1

+#### Fonts
+You will also need to set your fonts in terminal.
+For iTerm, you will have to set both Font and non-ASCII Font using the Powerline fonts from above for the non-ASCII Fonts

 ## Remove the radium theme
 1. Disable the theme by removing it from: